yig/GMU-CS425/README.md

 * A GUI for inspecting and editing your game state.
 [Dear ImGui](https://github.com/ocornut/imgui) and [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) are good for that. `sokol_gfx` [comes with](https://github.com/floooh/sokol/tree/master/util) integrations for both.
 You will have to do some additional work to hook them up to `GLFW`'s event handling (since we're not using `sokol_app` for our event handling).
   * To avoid the hooks making your graphics manager code look ugly, I recommend making a GUI manager with its own draw method.
 Your graphics manager can call that at the appropriate time.
   * For Dear ImGui, you can `add_requires("imgui", {configs = {glfw_opengl3 = true}})` and `add_packages("imgui")`.
 You can then include `imgui_impl_glfw.h` and `util/sokol_imgui.h`.
 Call `simgui_setup()` followed by `ImGui_ImplGlfw_InitForOther()` on startup.
 Call `ImGui_ImplGlfw_Shutdown()` followed by `simgui_shutdown()` at shutdown.
 Call `ImGui_ImplGlfw_NewFrame()` at the beginning of draw and `simgui_render()` at the end.
+* Networking.
+This is a big topic.
+Some options (in `xrepo`):
+  * [ENet](http://enet.bespin.org/): The tutorial is quite easy to follow and mentions how you would incorporate this into a game loop.
+  * [Asio](http://think-async.com/Asio/): This is a very general library.
+There isn't a tutorial as well-documented as ENet.
+  * [brynet](https://github.com/IronsDu/brynet): The examples aren't well documented.

 ---